 Journal Crime, Law and Social Change, Volume 37, Number 1 / January, 2002, Neal Shover, Department of Sociology, University of Tennessee.
 Andy Hochstetler, Iowa State University, USA.
 Organizational crime has received attention from investigators.
 Growing interest in organizational crime and corporate crime has been matched by interest in organizational culture.
-Variation in organizational culture is employed to explain many aspects of organizational performance, from effectiveness in goal attainment to criminal conduct.
-There are reasons, however, to be critical of theoretical constructions and empirical investigations of organizational culture.
 The influence of hierarchy and agency as constraints on organizational culture has received insufficient attention.
 We interpret the appeal of organizational culture despite the absence of demonstrated predictive value, and we call for additional research on sources of variation in organizational crime.

 and organizational crime - Braithwaite, John

 Source: Justice Quarterly, Volume 6, Number 3, September 1989, pp. 333-358(26)

 Abstract: To understand the circumstances that lead to organizational crime, we need to consider the insights of strain theories on the distribution of legitimate and illegitimate opportunities, of labeling theory on the way stigmatization can foster criminal subculture formation, of subcultural theory as applied to organized business subcultures of resistance to regulation, and of social control theory.
 It is contended that an integration of these perspectives into a theory of organizational crime is possible; a continuity can be established with the mainstream traditions of criminological theory in the domain of organizational crime.

 organizational crime and organizational criminology - Lippens R.

 Source: Crime, Law and Social Change, Volume 35, Number 4, June 2001.